-However, if terminal losses and VAT bad debt relief were properly considered, it could result in increased relations for the creditors - as well as further work for accountants, too!
-So, if your client is facing financial difficulty and has asked you to explore insolvency options, read on to find out more about relief from the VAT on bad debt and how to claim for terminal loss relief.
+So, if your client is facing financial difficulty and has asked you to explore insolvency options, or if you are a business owner who has currently run into tricky times, read on to find out more about relief from the VAT on bad debt and how to claim for terminal loss relief…

 Review taxes for possible claims

-A global review of taxes should always be considered when advising your client about insolvency options.
 If you feel there may be a possibility of a claim of any sort, it should be brought to the attention of the insolvency practitioner as soon as possible.
-In fact, to ensure maximum relief is obtained, the following issues should be considered prior to any insolvency procedure:
+In fact, to ensure that maximum relief is obtained, the following issues should be considered prior to any insolvency procedure:

-- Any corporation tax paid in the three of four years prior to insolvency
+- Any corporation tax paid in the three or four years prior to insolvency.

-- Whether there will be a transfer or business or sale of assets
+- Whether there will be a transfer of business or sale of assets.

 Crown set off